 Even if you use reeds with your own with organic essential oils, this method tends to be more expensive because large quantities of essential oil are required.
 Lastly, unlike ultrasonic diffusers or nebulizers, the molecules of essential oil are not diffused and suspended into the air, but only in a small zone around the reeds.

 Ceramic oil burners contain a reservoir into which essential oils are placed, with or without water, and then placed over a heat source, like a tea light candle or are warmed with electricity.
 The heat vaporizes the molecules of essential oil and releases them into the air.

 Advantages: Ceramic oil burners are generally inexpensive, visually appealing, and only a few drops of essential oil are required.

-Disadvantages: The risk for not remembering they are burning and causing a fire is high.
-The most compelling argument against essential oil burners, however, and the main reason this method is not recommended when using essential oils for health reasons is because it is not good to heat essential oils.
+Disadvantages: The risk of not remembering they are burning and causing a fire is high.
+The most compelling argument against essential oil burners, however, and the main reason this method is not recommended when using essential oils for health reasons is that it is not good to heat essential oils.